schlagert/syslog/README.md

 * Allow configuration of custom protocol backend modules (thanks to @rich)
 * Export/move date formatting code into `syslog_lib` (thanks to @rich)
+* Make TTY settings configurable in the application environment

 ### 3.0.0